ssapienza/ssapienza/research.md

 Before the ubiquity of National Public Radio (NPR) and the Public Broadcasting Service (PBS), the National Association of Educational Broadcasters (NAEB) was the primary institution responsible for promoting and distributing public broadcasting content in the United States.
 The NAEB collections, which are currently split between the University of Maryland (audio) and the Wisconsin Historical Society (paper collections), provide an in-depth look at the messages being broadcast to the general public through the rubric of ‘educational radio,’ which predated (and heavily informed) what we now know as public radio, between 1950-1970.

-The Airwaves website application virtually reunifies the split collections of the NAEB to tell the story of early educational and public broadcasting, along with curatorial enhancements such as digital exhibits and visualizations.
+The [Airwaves website application](https://unlockingtheairwaves.org/) virtually reunifies the split collections of the NAEB to tell the story of early educational and public broadcasting, along with curatorial enhancements such as digital exhibits and visualizations.
 To do this, we used a lot of different strategies from both the digital humanities and archival studies: virtual reunification, linked data, minimal computing, static site generation, and synced audio/transcripts for the radio broadcasts.
-This project was funded by a grant from the National Endowment for the Humanities.
+This project was funded by a grant from the National Endowment for the Humanities (NEH).
+The NEH also funded a linked data-centric sequel project, [Broadcasting Audiovisual Data](https://mith.umd.edu/research/broadcasting-av-data/), which is currently ongoing as well.

 ---
 ![Lakeland Video Logo](/images/lakeland-heritage.PNG)